 “Green Rocky Coast of Aberdaron” by UK-based artist Julie Edwards.

 This mixed-media and oil painting is part of Julie Edwards’ “Landscapes” series.
-Expressive paintings on emotive landscapes that record hints and elements of either figures or transient objects, touching and forever moving either steadily in time or fleetingly with the changeable landscape in a semi-abstract way.
+Expressive paintings on emotive landscapes that record hints and elements of either figures or transient objects, touching and forever moving.
+Steadily in time or fleetingly with the changeable landscape in a semi-abstract way.

 In this series of landscapes, Julie places the viewer into the painting to experience each landscape.
 Either within a meditative painting process or simply through the thrill of using different media, including subtle use of unconventional materials such as varnishes, hammerite, pens etc.